Neutral / cushion / high arch

 - Performance and comfort are part of the service of the Brooks Hyperion.
 Responsive cushioning and flexibility are achieved because of a bendable platform and soft upper fabrics.
 Even the outsole lends itself to the performance of the runner because it’s tuned to be springy, especially during the toe-off phase.
 It’s a reliable shoe for any activity.

-- The upper unit of this running shoe utilizes fabrics that are very breathable.
+- The upper unit of this shoe for road running utilizes fabrics that are very breathable.
 Air is permitted to enter constantly in the shoe in order to keep the foot cool and dry.
 A seamless design allows the foot to be free from irritation, essentially making sockless wearing more agreeable to the runner.

 - The mid-sole unit uses a mix of two technologies that are very efficient in delivering a resilient but comfortable underfoot experience to the wearer.
 The foam itself follows the shape of the wearer’s foot when standing on it, so the contoured support that’s received is very custom-molded to the exact needs.